 Located along the water in the trendy Punda district is Curacao’s Floating Market.

-Every morning starting at 6:30 AM, boats from Venezuela dock along Sha Caprileskade road with fresh fruits (plantains, citrus, papayas, avocados), vegetables, and fish to sell.
-Even if you aren’t in the mood to buy anything, you should definitely have a look.
+Every morning, starting at 6:30 AM, boats from Venezuela dock along Sha Caprileskade Road, selling fresh fruits (such as plantains, citrus, papayas, and avocados), vegetables, and fish.
+Even if you aren’t in the mood to make a purchase, it’s definitely worth taking a look.
 It’s the perfect place to get some fun, colorful pictures and chat with locals!

 If you’re worried about posing in the middle of a busy market, have no fear.
-All the merchants are very kind and don’t mind if you take pictures by their stands.
-In fact, you may even find yourself drawing in neighboring vendors and tourists.
+All the merchants are very kind and don’t mind if you take pictures of their stands.
+You may even find yourself drawing in neighboring vendors and tourists on the places around Willemstad

-Best Time To Visit: Definitely go in the morning for the finest selection of produce, cooler temperatures, and fewer crowds.
+Best Time To Visit: Go in the morning for the finest selection of produce, cooler temperatures, and fewer crowds.

 Scharloo Neighborhood

-If you love colors and beautiful street art, you cannot miss the Scharloo neighborhood in Willemstad.
+If you love colors and beautiful street art, you cannot miss the Scharloo neighborhood among places around Willemstad.

 In 2016, a group of three local artists joined forces with Fundashon Rebiba Skálo Abou (FRESA) to form Street Art Skálo.
 This initiative started due to the neglect and disrepair of the neighborhood.
 The organization is changing the perspective of the area and bringing businesses to this side of town.

-My absolutely favorite piece of street art is the mural ‘Three O’Clock Romance’ by Francis Sling.
+My favorite piece of street art is the mural ‘Three O’Clock Romance’ by Francis Sling.
 It is located on the corner of Bitterstraat and Van Raderstraat, only a 5-minute walk from the Floating Market.
 The vivid yellow, blue, and white colors perfectly reflect the liveliness of Curaçao.
-It’s impossible to look at this mural and not to feel pure joy and the warmth of summer.
+It’s impossible to look at this mural and not feel a sense of pure joy and the warmth of summer.

-Best Time To Visit: The specific mural on Bitterstraat faces northeast, so best lighting will be around 11am when the sun is shining directly on the wall.
-The light will be harsh but you don’t want any shadows on the mural.
+Best Time To Visit: The specific mural on Bitterstraat faces northeast, so the best lighting will be around 11 am when the sun is shining directly on the wall.
+The light will be harsh, but you don’t want any shadows on the mural.

 Pietermaai District